neoayus/notes/code-cadence/webDev/JAVA SCRIPT.md

 # Objects  :
 i already know the basics of  #object in [[JAVA SCRIPT]] .
->I'll just add new and important info. here.

 ##### Default JS Object
 1. `window` :
 2. `Document` : is used for [[DOM (document object manipulation)]] .